cardillan/mindcode/doc/syntax/SYNTAX-STRICT-RELAXED.markdown

 - The `printf` function in language target `ML7A` and earlier.
 (This function is repurposed in the upcoming language target `ML8A`).
 - The `configure` property.
 This name from Mindustry Logic 6 was replaced by `config` in Mindustry Logic 7.
 - Not using `out` modifiers when passing arguments to output function parameters.
+- Not using the `@` prefix for Mindustry built-in variables used as properties (`vault1.coal`).
 - Using void functions in assignments, as function parameters or in `return` statements.

 The compiler produces a warning when it encounters a deprecated feature in the source code.

 ## Shortcomings of the Relaxed syntax

 The most impactful problem of the original syntax stem from the decision to make semicolons separating individual statements and expressions optional.
-That, coupled with the fact the basic element of the language is an expression, and not a statement, leads to situation where a code entered by a user compiles witout any error or warning, but produces vastly different result from what was intended.
+That, coupled with the fact the basic element of the language is an expression instead of a statement, leads to situation where a code entered by a user compiles without any error or warning, but produces vastly different result from what was intended.
 For example, the following code

 ```
 set count = 10